ksaj/lispiness/platform-specific.md

 [4]>
 ```

 You can see a strange little glitch (bug) resulting in the one row being shifted 2 spaces to the right in the **(room t)** output.
 It actually looks like that in my terminal.
 I doubt it would affect parsing, but it probably shouldn't do that either way.

+As well, there sure are a lot of layout and spacing inconsistencies.
+Although I think the width difference is due to different widths of the respective terminals, I don't know why some of the results begin with a blank line and others don't.